sourav-bk/Golang/golang/Core.md

 ## Interfaces

 In Go, an interface  is a collection of method signatures .
 It acts as a contract that type must fulfill by implementing all the methods declared in the interface.
-This allows Go to achieve polymorphism without traditional inheritance .

 Interfaces can also be used  as variable types.
 The empty interface (interface{}) can hold values of any type, such as integers, strings, or float.